 What is dead may never die, but what is hugely profitable lives forever.
 That seems to be HBO’s mantra when it comes to Game of Thrones.
 The network is already following up its global phenomenon with the prequel series House of the Dragon, a story about the first Targaryen civil War “The Dance of the Dragons.”
-It’s likely to premiere in 2022.
+It will premiere in 2022.
 But HBO isn’t waiting around to see if common folk want more tales of Westeros.
-A new report says a second prequel series is already in early development.
-It’s based on George R.R.
-Martin’s fan-favorite “Dunk and Egg” novellas about the unlikely tales of a future Targaryen king and his sworn protector.
+The network has now hired a writer and executive producer for another A Song of Ice and Fire series in development.
+HBO has tapped Steve Conrad to bring George R.R.
+Martin’s fan-favorite “Dunk and Egg” novellas to the screen.

 Random House Publishing